Dependence of Dust Formation on the Supernova Explosion: Results

 \subsection{Distribution of Dust in the Ejecta}

-Figures \ref{fig:Fig1-71-dust}, \ref{fig:Fig2-35-dust}, and \ref{fig:Fig3-44-dust} show the dust fractions for different dust species as a function of enclosed mass for models M15cE3.43, M20bE2.6, and M25aE4.73 corresponding, respectively, to $\Mprog$ = (15, 20, 25) $\Msol$ zero-age main-sequence progenitors.
+Figures \ref{fig:Fig1-71-dust}, \ref{fig:Fig2-35-dust}, and \ref{fig:Fig3-44-dust} show the dust fractions for different dust species, at time $t\approx 1157$ days, as a function of enclosed mass for models M15cE3.43, M20bE2.6, and M25aE4.73 corresponding, respectively, to $\Mprog$ = (15, 20, 25) $\Msol$ zero-age main-sequence progenitors.
 The energies for these three progenitors are $\Eexp=\es{(3.43,2.60,4.73)}{51}\ \uerg$.
 These models were selected as examples of our three progenitor masses with large dust production and similar energies.

 The figures plot the distributions of only a handful of the most abundant dust grains: $\carb$, $\sili$, $\silica$, $\magnesia$, $\enstatite$, $\alumina$, and $\forsterite$ (both grain reaction variants).
-The plot shows the mass fraction of each dust species produced versus enclosed mass of the ejecta.
-We include the mass of the CO and SiO gas phase molecules pre-formed in our simulations as well as the abundances of the free gases available to grain nucleation.
+The plot shows the abundances of each dust species produced versus enclosed mass of the ejecta in the top panels of each figure.
+We also include the abundances of the CO and SiO gas phase molecules pre-formed in our simulations as well as the abundances of the free gases available to grain nucleation in the bottom panels (all references to free-gas dominant shells can be obtained from the bottom panels of Figures \ref{fig:Fig1-71-dust}, \ref{fig:Fig2-35-dust}, and \ref{fig:Fig3-44-dust}).
+Additionally, the bottom panels show the abundances of free gas species at time $t\approx0$ days.
 We would like to note that these results are for a strictly unmixed ejecta.